 - Promote a culture of positive collaboration.
 As well as setting expectations for online behaviour, you should ensure students understand why they are using a wiki and the benefits they can expect.

 Did you notice I said it can increase motivation in the section “Benefits for students.”
 Wikis are not a foolproof way to success.
 Don’t expect all your students to love it (mine don’t).
 There will be students who hate it and groan every time you mention the word “wiki.”
 You have to find personalised content and activities to try to lure them in…

-I introduced our wiki www.englishatestudio.wikispaces.com, as an obligatory part of the subject two years ago.
-We’re still learning and coming up with new ideas how to use it, but some of things we have done since the wiki began:
+Although we have been using a wiki for a while now, we’re still learning and coming up with new ideas how to use it, but some of things we have done since the wiki began are:

 - learned about netiquette, e-safety and copyright.
 Before first using the wiki, we work on these topics and information is posted on the homepage for future reference A good digital citizen

 - created a profile (this depends on the platform you are using)